opds-community/drafts/opds-1.2.md

   <dd>Refers to the <code>rel</code> attribute value of an atom:link element.</dd>

   <dt>Representation</dt>
-  <dd>An entity included with a request or response as defined in [RFC2616].</dd>
+  <dd>An entity included with a request or response as defined in [<a href="https://tools.ietf.org/html/rfc2616">RFC2616</a>].</dd>

   <dt>Resource</dt>
-  <dd>A network-accessible data object or service identified by an IRI, as defined in [RFC2616].
-See [REC-webarch] for further discussion on Resources.</dd>
+  <dd>A network-accessible data object or service identified by an IRI, as defined in [<a href="https://tools.ietf.org/html/rfc2616">RFC2616</a>].
+See [<a href="http://www.w3.org/TR/2004/REC-webarch-20041215">REC-webarch</a>] for further discussion on Resources.</dd>

   <dt>URI</dt>
-  <dd>A Uniform Resource Identifier as defined in [RFC3986].
+  <dd>A Uniform Resource Identifier as defined in [<a href="https://tools.ietf.org/html/rfc3986">RFC3986</a>].
 In this specification, the phrase "the URI of a document" is shorthand for "a URI which, when dereferenced, is expected to produce that document as a representation".</dd>
 </dl>

 ### 1.3.
 Conformance Statements